menacit/practical_cryptography_course/resources/labs/pwd_crack/README.md

 You peruse through the backup data and find "etc/shadow", a file used to store passwords for the system's users.
 When scrolling through the list your heart suddenly stops for a second and the PTSD hits.
 With a shattered voice, the cat in your lap hears a silent whisper:
-"It can't be - it can't possible be.
-Oscar, freaking Oscar."
+"It can't be - it can't possibly be.
+Oscar, freaking Oscar!"

 A quick search on LinkedIn confirms your worst suspicion.
 Oscar, your childhood tormentor, has started working as a developer at Xample Industries - the very same company you're auditing.
-The stressful feeling is steadily replaced by a huger for revenge.
+The stressful feeling is steadily replaced by a hunger for revenge.
 You've been given the chance to both impress the customer by hacking their crown jewel and in a subtle way get back at Oscar.

 What are you waiting for?
 Let's get cracking.